rmsk2/rustpwman/README.md

 scrypt is not supported for the moment (see [below](#caveats)).
 Keep a copy of your older version and continue to use it or alternatively decrypt your password file using the `dec` command and then reencrypt it with the `enc` commmand and the argon2 PBKDF.
 After that you can switch to a version 2.9.0 or later.

+If you have lost all binaries which still support scrypt and your password file uses scrypt, you can use [pwman](https://github.com/rmsk2/pwman) to migrate your password file to argon2.

 # How to run the software

 The basic concept of `rustpwman` is to manage a set of entries which have a value or content.
 The entries are presented in a flat list and no further structuring is offered at